Sub-goal 1: Even distribution of power and influence

 Following the 2022 election, the Swedish Parliament consists of 46 percent women, the same as after the 2018 election.
 The goal of achieving a 50-50 balance has largely been reached in state administration and within the Government Offices, which can be attributed to the clear gender equality objectives set by the government and their use of power of appointment.

 However, progress remains stagnant at the regional and municipal political levels in several respects.
 The representation of women in municipal councils has hovered around 40 percent for several years, while municipal executive boards are still dominated by men.
-Most municipal and regional executive boards are also chaired by men.
-Women hold elected positions to a greater extent where direct elections are held and transparency is high.
+Most municipal and regional executive boards are also chaired by men, but women hold elected positions to a greater extent where direct elections are held and transparency is high.

 Young people are generally underrepresented in municipal politics today; they tend to leave it more often, and among those who drop out, younger women are overrepresented.